What to Bring to an Estate Planning Meeting in Colorado?

 A List of Beneficiaries

+Who do you want to inherit assets from your estate?
+In other words, who will get your house, cars, or artwork collection?
 You want to create a contact list of all these people.
 If you don’t do this, the state where you live will decide what to do with your assets.

 A List of Executors

 Executors are the people you want to distribute your assets among your beneficiaries.
 For example, who would you give your power of attorney if your health declines?
+You want to create a list of people you trust to handle your estate—these can include family, friends, and even your lawyer.

 Questions to Ask Yourself Before Estate Planning Meeting

 In addition to the required information above, it can also help improve the quality of an estate planning meeting if you have thought through what sort of legacy you want to leave.
+Some questions to consider are:

 • Do you want to give anything to charity?